-Our clients include non-profits, brands, agencies, foundations, photographers, strategists, creative directors, B2Bs, writers, developers, fashion labels, executives, start-ups, and artists.
+Our clients include non-profits, B2Bs, clothing brands, agencies, foundations, photographers, strategists, producers, restaurants, creative directors, writers, developers, fashion labels, executives, start-ups, artists and marketers.

 Our digital work includes activating Yo-Yo Ma's Silk Road Arts Project with a community driven news and media hub, creating an app and web platform for exploring local, nightly recommended destinations, and developing a sleek digital portfolio of a leading contemporary architecture firm.

-We have crafted budget-empowering metrics and processes for grant givers, prioritized and improved user experience for rare goods e-commerce businesses, and developed new business for an industrial service B2B.
+We have crafted budget-empowering metrics and processes for grant givers, improved conversion and experience for ready-to-wear, rare goods, and dropship e-commerce businesses, and improved salesflow for service and manufacturing B2Bs.

-Some of our side projects include a web-based emoji cannon game, a browser extension that pops a dog into any website at the push of a button, a micro-site about the first earthling to travel to space and multiple interactive animations of cats.
+Some of our side projects include a web-based emoji cannon game, an interactive map of Mexico's largest river, a button that adds a happy dog onto any website, a micro-site about the first earthling (another dog) to travel to space and multiple interactive animations of cats.
 We also find and describe our favorite interaction patterns at Good & How.

 WHAT WE CAN DO FOR YOU